ablMurray/RAM_website/content/home/custom_hero.md

 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: |
-  WELCOME TO THE KCL RESEARCH AND METHODOLOGIES GROUP WEBSITE
+  KCL RESEARCH AND METHODOLOGIES GROUP
 hero_media: vector-vector-illustration-the-shard-and-the-london-skyline-eps-svg.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.